beginning of content

 There are several reasons why nosebleeds are more common during pregnancy.
 These are related to the changes in your hormones during pregnancy.

-Progesterone also increases your blood volume.
-This may damage the tiny blood vessels in your nose and may cause them to burst, resulting in a nosebleed.
+Progesterone also increases the amount of blood circulating in your body (your blood volume).
+This can increase the pressure in the tiny blood vessels in your nose, causing them to burst, resulting in a nosebleed.

 Other causes of nosebleeds